-- Each year, more than one in four adults age 65 and older falls.
+- Each year, more than 1 in 4 adults age 65 and older (more than 25%) will experience a fall.*

-- In 2015, falls among older adults cost the U.S. healthcare system almost $50 billion.
+- Falls among older adults cost the U.S. healthcare system almost $50 billion.*

 - More than 95% of hip fractures are caused by falling.
 About three-quarters of all hip fractures occur in women.